 High levels of the stress hormone cortisol can wreak havoc on your body.
-(According to a 2018 study on middle-aged adults, stress not only impairs memory but may even cause the brain to shrink!)
-Thankfully, some commonly dreaded activities can help reduce your frazzled state.
-Just in time for Stress Awareness Day (April 16), we're sharing some of them.
+(According to a 2018 study on middle-aged adults, stress not only impairs memory but may also be linked to brain shrinkage.)
+But some commonly dreaded activities can help reduce your frazzled state.
+We're sharing some of them.

 1. Washing the Dishes

 According to a 2014 study published in the journal Mindfulness, a “mindful” approach to dishwashing could reduce stress.
 “A sample of 51 college students engaged in either a mindful or control dishwashing practice before completing measures of mindfulness, affect, and experience recall,” the study states.
 “Mindful dishwashers evidenced … increases in elements of positive affect (i.e., inspiration) [and] decreases in elements of negative affect (i.e., nervousness)."
 In other words, with the right mindset, zoning out in front of a sudsy sink is basically nirvana.

 Research suggests that clutter is more likely to stress out women.
 In 2010, a study in the Journal of Personality and Social Psychology looked to see how married couples dealt with (and felt about) messy homes [PDF].
 “The wives in the study who perceived themselves as having a cluttered home or a home that needed work tended to have increased levels of cortisol throughout the day,” Emilie Le Beau Lucchesi wrote in The New York Times.
 "Those who weren’t feeling cluttered, which included most of the men in the study, had cortisol levels that tended to drop during the days.”
 So tidy up!